alliance-genome/agr_jbrowse_zfin/README.md

 Also note that this image only processes GFF files into NCList json and does not deal with processing FASTA data (since it changes relatively infrequently, that is the sort of thing that ought to be done "by hand").
-It also doesn't deal with any other file times like BigWig or VCF.
+It also doesn't deal with any other file types like BigWig or VCF.